unlaunch/dotnet-sdk/README.md

-# Unlaunch .Net SDK
+# Unlaunch .NET SDK

 ## Overview
-The .Net SDK provides .Net Framework or .Net Core API to access Unlaunch feature flags and other features.
-Using the SDK, you can easily build .Net applications that can evaluate feature flags, dynamic configurations, and more.
+The .Net SDK provides .NET Framework or .NET Core API to access Unlaunch feature flags and other features.
+Using the SDK, you can easily build .NET applications that can evaluate feature flags, dynamic configurations, and more.

 ### Important Links

-- To create feature flags to use with Java SDK, login to your Unlaunch Console at [https://app.unlaunch.io](https://app.unlaunch.io)
+- To create feature flags to use with .NET SDK, login to your Unlaunch Console at [https://app.unlaunch.io](https://app.unlaunch.io)
 - [Official Guide](https://github.com/unlaunch/dotnet-sdk)
 - [Nuget](https://www.nuget.org/packages/unlaunch)